Salem Saleh bin Braik

-Salem Saleh Salem bin Braik (سالم صالح سالم بن بريك; born 3 April 1965) is a Yemeni politician who has served as the Prime Minister of Yemen since 3 May 2025.
+Salem Saleh Salem bin Braik (سالم صالح سالم بن بريك; born 3 April 1965) is a Yemeni politician who has served as the internationally recognised Prime Minister of Yemen.

 Early life

 Salem Saleh Salem bin Braik was born on 3 April 1965 in Mukalla, a coastal city in eastern Yemen along the Gulf of Aden.

 Career

 Before bin Braik was appointed Prime Minister, he held the position of Finance Minister.
-But following the resignation of Ahmed Awad bin Mubarak, who stepped down citing difficulties in executing his role, including being blocked from implementing a cabinet reshuffle.
+But following the resignation of Ahmad Awad bin Mubarak, who stepped down citing difficulties in executing his role, including being blocked from implementing a cabinet reshuffle.
 Mubarak's tenure was marked by clashes with Rashad al-Alimi, head of Yemen's presidential council, over the dismissal of several government ministers.
-Bin Braik's leadership comes at a time when Yemen continues to grapple with a prolonged civil war, with Houthi rebels controlling significant portions of the country, including the capital, Sanaa.
+Bin Braik's leadership came at a time when Yemen continued to grapple with a prolonged civil war, with the Houthi controlled rival government who control significant portions of the country, including the capital, Sanaa.
 The U.S. has intensified airstrikes against Houthi positions to deter their attacks on commercial shipping in the Red Sea.
+On 5 December 2025 Salem Saleh bin Braik left Aden for Riyadh, Saudi Arabia following an offensive by the Southern Transitional Council which saw it rapidly take control of most of the former South Yemen.
+He attended a meeting of Yemen's National Defence Council in Riyadh on 26 December 2025.